UltraEngine/Documentation/Lua/Steamworks_BroadcastPacket.md

 Returns true of the packet was successfully sent.
 (This does not necessarily mean the packet was successfully received.)

-## Remarks

-String data will be converted to UTF-8 before sending.

 ```lua
 -- Assuming Steamworks module is loaded or provided by the UltraEngine